ortus-docs/coldbox-docs/event_handlers/setting_views.md

 * @cacheSuffix Add a cache suffix to the view cache entry.
 Great for multi-domain caching or i18n caching.
 * @cacheProvider The cache provider you want to use for storing the rendered view.
 By default we use the 'template' cache provider
 ```

+## Cached Views
+You can leverage the caching arguments in the <code>setView()</code> method in order to render and cache the output of the views once the framework renders it.